Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Abstract

 \section{Abstract}

 It is proposed that critical balance --- a scale-by-scale balance between the linear propagation and nonlinear interaction time scales --- can be used as a universal scaling conjecture for determining the spectra of strong turbulence in anisotropic wave systems.
-Magnetohydrodynamic (MHD), rotating and stratified turbulence are considered under this assumption and, in particular, a novel and experimentally testable energy cascade scenario is proposed for low-Rossby-number rotating turbulence.
+Magnetohydrodynamic (MHD), rotating and stratified turbulence are considered under this assumption and, in particular, a novel and experimentally testable energy cascade scenario and a set of scalings of the spectra are proposed for low-Rossby-number rotating turbulence.
 It is argued that in neutral fluids, the critically balanced anisotropic cascade provides a natural path from strong anisotropy at large scales to isotropic Kolmogorov turbulence at very small scales.
-It is also argued that the $\kperp^{-2}$ spectra seen in recent numerical simulations of low-Rossby-number rotating turbulence are analogous to the $\kperp^{-3/2}$ spectra of the numerical MHD turbulence in the sense that they could be explained by assuming that fluctuations are polarised (aligned) approximately as in an inertial wave (Alfv\'en wave for MHD).
+It is also argued that the $\kperp^{-2}$ spectra seen in recent numerical simulations of low-Rossby-number rotating turbulence may be analogous to the $\kperp^{-3/2}$ spectra of the numerical MHD turbulence in the sense that they could be explained by assuming that fluctuations are polarised (aligned) approximately as inertial waves (Alfv\'en waves for MHD).